-Monitoring for compliance with standards
+Monitoring for Compliance with Standards

 Molina monitors compliance with the established performance standards as outlined above at least annually.
-Performance below Molina's standards may result in a corrective action plan (CAP) with a request that the Provider submits a written corrective action plan to Molina within 30 calendar days.
+Performance below Molina's standards may result in a corrective action plan (CAP) with a request that the Provider submits a written CAP to Molina within 30 calendar days.
 Follow-up to ensure resolution is conducted at regular intervals until compliance is achieved.
 The information and any response made by the Provider are included in the Provider's permanent credentials file.
 If compliance is not attained at follow-up, an updated CAP will be required.
 Providers who do not submit a CAP may be terminated from network participation or closed to new Members.